 - liaise with management and the workforce (including plant managers, designers, engineers, laboratory staff, academics, accountants and other health and safety professionals) on matters of radiation safety and legislation

-- provide a dosimetry service and measuring radiation, using both basic and complex scientific equipment
+- provide a dosimetry service and measure radiation, using both basic and complex scientific equipment

-- assess radiation risks in the workplace and advising on the design of plant, equipment and waste disposal to ensure safety
+- assess radiation risks in the workplace and advise on the design of plant, equipment and waste disposal to ensure safety

 - assess the impact of releasing radioactive material on the environment